-Cancer care teams include a variety of other health care professionals, such as physician assistants, pharmacists, counselors, and others.
+Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, pharmacists, counselors, and others.
 It is extremely important for this team to create a comprehensive treatment plan before treatment begins.
 People may need to be seen by several specialists before a treatment plan is fully developed.

 Many cancers of the head and neck can be cured, especially if they are found early.
 Although eliminating the cancer is the primary goal of treatment, preserving the function of the nearby nerves, organs, and tissues is also very important.
 When planning treatment, doctors consider how treatment might affect a person’s quality of life, such as how a person feels, looks, talks, eats, and breathes.

 Overall, the main treatment options are surgery, radiation therapy, chemotherapy, and targeted therapy.
 Surgery or radiation therapy by themselves or a combination of these treatments may be part of the treatment plan.
 More treatment details can be found each specific cancer type section.
 See the Introduction for a complete list of different types of head and neck cancer.

 During surgery, the goal is to remove the cancerous tumor and some surrounding healthy tissue during an operation.
 Types of surgery for head and neck cancer include: